This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending December 23, 2017.

 10. Similarly, never use illegal drugs such as methamphetamine ("meth") before driving a CMV.

-, a trucker who was high on meth was "sentenced to life in prison for killing two women in [a] horrific crash".
+According to a December 20, 2017, article, a trucker who was high on meth was "sentenced to life in prison for killing two women in [a] horrific crash".

 The article stated that the trucker